Countdown to PlutoHacks

 Second(s)

-The hackathon will take place at Broward College Central Campus in Building 13.
+The hackathon will take place at Broward College Central Campus, Building 10 (Gym).
 You can copy the address below:

 Hackathon Schedule